LordEidi/wombag/README.md

 If you know Go (or a bit of Angular for a nifty Web Frontend) and would like to help out, send us a note.
 There is still much work to be done on **Wombag**.

+## Dependencies ##

+Dependencies are managed in the "vendor" folder.
+Just go to the root of this project and "gb build all" to compile the projects binaries (for your platform).

 ## License ##